 Food and drink

-We have a fully licensed bar, selling a range of alcoholic and non-alcoholic drinks, as well as snacks.
+We have a fully licensed bar, selling a range of alcoholic and non-alcoholic drinks.

 This is a ‘Challenge-25’ venue.
 If you are lucky enough to look under 25, you will be asked to prove that you are over 18 when you buy alcohol.